(Continued from part one)

 Less than a month into my time in seminary, I also met my friend Marty.
 We soon became roommates.
 From his undergrad experience, he exposed me to more of the older church traditions and theologians I didn’t encounter as much, even in my seminary classes.
 He had also previously been a youth pastor, his gig at a Congregationalist church that oddly used the 1979 Book of Common Prayer as the basis of its liturgy.
 From Marty, I began to appreciate the Prayer Book.
 Through him and an Episcopalian friend, I began to resonate with how much the liturgy itself preached the gospel.
 “Even when the sermon sucks,” Marty’s friend once said, “I still get the gospel through the liturgy.”

 Finally, not long after I began seminary, I learned that the school had started a Theology & Arts concentration, unbeknownst to me.
 With my background in art and literature, this was a natural program with which to involve myself.
 There were two remarkable things about that program.
-The first was that the students, being fellow creatives, were also fellow black sheep by nature within the seminary culture.
-The second was that our fantastic professor assigned us reading material from the broad Christian spectrum, not only—and not even mostly—from the Reformed Evangelical sphere.
+The first was that the students, being fellow creatives, were also black sheep by nature within the seminary culture.
+The second was that our fantastic professor assigned us reading material from the broad Christian spectrum, not only—nor even primarily—from the Reformed Evangelical sphere.
 We read Karl Barth and Hans Kung on Mozart, Henri Nouwen on Rembrandt’s Return of the Prodigal Son, and learned about how much the Church had shaped art history and how art had shaped the Church.
 I became a more “little-c” catholic—that is to say, universal—Christian because of those classes, primed for traditions with a long history of incorporating art and beauty.

 Then, the world fell apart.
 The Great Recession hit, and the school canceled my beloved degree track.
 I had just enough hours within it to graduate with my M.A. in Theology & Arts, but I became bitterly upset with the school.
 The last year of my studies, I fell into a whirlpool of deconstruction with that bitterness as icing on my mounting theological disconnect.
 It sounds like a great time to start a church internship, right?
 Because that’s what I did.

 I began my internship at Sojourn and spent most of it feeling I was doing a lot of good, but I struggled inwardly with my faith’s changing shape, not knowing where it would end up.
-Then, as I was about halfway through the experience, a friend invited me to a gathering of an Anglican house church that had been meeting for a few months.
+Then, as I was about halfway through the experience, a friend invited me to an Anglican house church gathering that had been meeting for a few months.
 It was my first experience participating in the Anglican liturgy, and I loved it.
 I was profoundly moved by the experience of the ancient prayers in practice.
-Unfortunately, the house church was short-lived, and I continued with my internship still as a somewhat black-sheep Baptist.
+Unfortunately, the house church was short-lived, and I continued with my internship as a somewhat black-sheep Baptist.

 In desperation, I turned to the Book of Common Prayer.
 From my conversations with Marty to my experience with the Anglican house church to recommendations from a church history professor, the Prayer Book was consistently lauded as a steady, biblically-sound guide.
-Now, with my mind failing, it became my my life-preserver.
+Now, with my mind failing, it became my life-preserver.

 (Photo: Book of Common Prayer with Bible. © Jacob A. Davis)